-Introduction to Biochemical Metabolism, Definition and scope of biochemical metabolism, Overview of metabolic pathways and their regulation Role of metabolism in maintaining homeostasis, Cellular Biochemistry, Cell structure and organelles relevant to metabolism, Metabolic reactions and enzymes, Energy metabolism and ATP production, Carbohydrate Metabolism
+Introduction to Biochemical Metabolism, Definition and scope of biochemical metabolism, Overview of metabolic pathways and their regulation Role of metabolism in maintaining homeostasis, Aerobic respiration, anaplerotic reactions.
+Metabolic reactions and enzymes, Energy metabolism and ATP production, Carbohydrate Metabolism

-Structure and function of carbohydrates, Glycolysis and gluconeogenesis, Citric acid cycle (Krebs cycle), Glycogen metabolism and regulation, Lipid Metabolism, Structure and function of lipids, Fatty acid metabolism and betaoxidation, Biosynthesis of fatty acids and cholesterol, Regulation of lipid metabolism and Lipoprotein metabolism.
+Structure and function of carbohydrates, Glycolysis, pyruvate oxidation and gluconeogenesis, Citric acid cycle (Krebs cycle), oxidative phosphorylation Glycogen metabolism and regulation, LipidMetabolism, Structure and function of lipids, Fatty acid metabolism and beta- oxidation, Biosynthesis of fatty acids and cholesterol, Steroid hormones and Bile acids.

-Structure and function of amino acids, Protein digestion and amino acid absorption, Transamination and deamination, Urea cycle and ammonia detoxification, Biosynthesis and catabolism of amino acids, Nucleotide Metabolism, Structure and function of nucleotides, Purine and pyrimidine biosynthesis.
+Structure and function of amino acids, Protein digestion and amino acid absorption, Transamination and deamination, Urea cycle and ammonia detoxification, Biosynthesis and catabolism of amino acids, Structure and function of nucleotides, Molecules derived from amino acids.

-Regulation of nucleotide metabolism, Integration of Metabolic Pathways Hormonal regulation of metabolism, metabolic interconversions and integration, metabolic adaptations during fasting, feasting, and exercise Metabolic diseases and their molecular basis, Clinical Biochemistry and Metabolic Disorders
+Nucleotide Metabolism and its Regulation, Vitamins and Minerals, Integration of Metabolic Pathways Hormonal regulation of metabolism, metabolic interconversions and integration, metabolic adaptations during fasting, feasting, and exercise Metabolic diseases and disorders, Metabolic Disorders of carbohydrates, proteins and lipids.